pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-by-nickname.markdown

 - Searching
 ---

-# Search by text query
+# Search by seller nickname

 ### Table of Contents
 - [Description](#search-description)